Back to home what is deep learning

 How deep learning works?

 Deep learning neural networks, also known as artificial neural networks, aim to simulate the human brain by combining input information, weights, and bias.
-These components collaborate to accurately recognise, characterise, and define objects in data.
+These components collaborate to accurately recognize, characterize, and define objects in data.

-The below are the parts of a deep Learning network.
+What are the components of a deep learning network?

 what is deep learning